eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 For the precise and legally binding definitions and obligations regarding the issuance of PuB-EAAs, please refer to the Regulation.

-### 3.7 Non-Qualified Electronic Attestation of Attributes (EAA) Providers
+### 3.8 Non-Qualified Electronic Attestation of Attributes (EAA) Providers

 Non-qualified EAAs can be provided by any (non-qualified) Trust Service Provider.
 While they will be supervised under [eIDAS 2.0], it can be assumed that other legal or contractual frameworks will mostly govern the rules for provision, use and recognition of EAAs.
 Those other frameworks may cover policy areas such as educational credentials, digital payments, although they may also rely on Qualified Electronic Attestation of Attributes Providers.
 For non-qualified EAAs to be used, EAA Providers offer Users a way to request and obtain these EAA.
 This implies that these non-qualified EAA Providers comply with the Wallet Unit interface specifications.
 The terms and conditions of issuing EAAs and related services are subject to sectoral rules.

-### 3.8 QES Remote Creation (QESRC) Providers
+### 3.9 Qualified Electronic Signature Remote Creation (QESRC) Providers

 The Wallet Unit will allow the User to create free-of-charge qualified electronic signatures over any data.
 This will also enhance the use of the Wallet Unit for signing, in a natural and convenient way.
 The creation of a qualified electronic signature or seal by means of the Wallet Unit can be achieved in several ways:

 - the Wallet Unit itself could be certified as a qualified signature/seal creation device (QSCD), or
 - the Wallet Unit could implement secure authentication into an electronic signature or electronic seal invocation capability as a part of a local QSCD or a remote QSCD managed by a QTSP.

 As part of the ecosystem, the use of common interfaces and protocols for provisioning qualified electronic signatures and seals will create a unified European market for QTSPs offering remote signature services.
 European citizens will be able to choose any QTSP, without worrying about technical interoperability, and this will enhance competition.

 Besides providers of qualified electronic signatures and seals, also providers of non-qualified electronic signatures or seals may exist.
 However, such providers are out of scope of this ARF.

-### 3.9 Authentic Sources
+### 3.10 Authentic Sources

 Authentic Sources are public or private repositories or systems, recognised or required by law, containing attributes about natural or legal persons.
 Authentic Sources are sources for attributes on, for instance, address, age, gender, civil status, family composition, nationality, education and training qualifications titles and licences, professional qualifications titles and licences, public permits and licences, or financial and company data.
 Authentic Sources are required to provide an interface to QEAA Providers to verify the authenticity of the above attributes, either directly or via designated intermediaries recognised at national level.
 Authentic Sources may also issue PuB-EEAs themselves if they meet the requirements of the [eIDAS 2.0] Regulation.
 In Figure 1 this is indicated by the arrow 'provides qualified data'.

 It is up to the Member States to define terms and conditions for the provisioning of these Pub-EAAs, but PuB-EAA Providers will comply with the technical specifications, standards, and procedures applicable to QEAA Providers.

-### 3.10 Relying Parties
+### 3.11 Relying Parties

 Relying Parties are natural or legal persons that rely upon an electronic identification scheme or on a Trust Service.
 They request attributes contained within a PID, QEAA, Pub-EAA or EAA from the Wallet Unit, subject to the approval of the User and within the limits of applicable legislation and rules.